|| California | los angeles | Santa Monica & Beach Towns|

 |Carousel Park Next to the carousel is a playground with a sea dragon, your own wooden ship to climb on, sand to play in, swings to swing on, all with a view of the Pacific Ocean.|

 Palisades Park You might want to make this your first stop, since this is where the Visitor Center is located (ask for free maps in English, French, Spanish, German and Japanese, and a copy of Kidscape, the calendar of family events).
-The long narrow Park sits right on the cliffs over looking the Pacific, with one of the best views you can find in Los Angeles County: from Palos Verdes in the south to Malibu in the north.
 It's a great place for a picnic or taking a stroll with the kids.
 From the park, there are pedestrian walkways to the beach below.

 Learn to surf Santa Monica has great beaches to ride the waves, and if kids are going to learn to surf, this is the place.
 Lessons include surf boards and wetsuits.